Saskatoon wheelchair theft ‘feels like a broken heart’: 8-year-old athlete - Saskatoon | Globalnews.ca

 The upcoming wheelchair basketball season is in jeopardy for an 8-year-old Saskatoon girl with a neurological disorder and her 30-plus teammates.

-Olivia Protz learned Tuesday morning that the Saskatchewan Wheelchair Sports Association (SWSA)’s utility trailer holding 34 specialized wheelchairs is believed to be stolen.
+Olivia Protz learned Tuesday morning that the Saskatchewan Wheelchair Sports Association‘s (SWSA) utility trailer holding 34 specialized wheelchairs is believed to have been stolen.

 READ MORE: Thieves in Saskatoon steal 34 children’s basketball wheelchairs